javaplus/MadScientist/lessons/assembly/head.md

 ## Illumination!

-The LEDs we are using (found in the parts list) have are in sequence of RED, GROUND, GREEN, BLUE.
+The LEDs we are using (found in the parts list) are in this order: RED, GROUND, GREEN, BLUE.

-There is one longer stem (second one down in the following picture) is the ground.
+The longer stem (second one down in the following picture) is the GROUND.

 <img src="/lessons/images/assembly/LED_ground.jpg" alt="ground LED picture" width=500>

 The following LED harness will allow you to wire two of these LEDs together.
-It is crucial that your colors and grouds line up.
+It is crucial that your colors and grounds line up.
 It is easiest to start with the ground wire and match

 <img src="/lessons/images/assembly/LED_slots.jpg" alt="LED wire slot picture" width=500>